 The breakover angle of the string at the bridge and/or the nut;

 Once again, looking at the formula it is clear that none of these have any effect whatsoever on string tension.
-But it is both possible and in some cases likely that some or all of these can affect the compliance or elasticity of the string and this can affect just how taut the string feels to the player.
+But it is both possible and in some cases likely that some or all of these can affect the longitudinal stiffness of the string and this can affect just how taut the string feels to the player.
 It should be noted that the term tension has a specific meaning in physics and that it is a more restrictive meaning than that of the more vernacular use of the word.
 I don't want to be too geeky here, but I would be remiss if I didn't point out to both players and technical types that most of the disconnect between the known physics of string tension and the perceived string tension of musicians is simply a matter of semantics.
-But just for the record, the quality which players generally refer to as string tension is really compliance or elasticity.
-I will use the term compliance for this from here on.
+But just for the record, the quality which players generally refer to as string tension is really (mostly) longitudinal stiffness, which is discussed below.
+Now, there are other factors which probably affect string feel, like the bending stiffness of the string, the height of the frets, and the general flexibility of the instrument.
+So I'd like to introduce a term here which wraps up everything that players often refer to as perceived tension.
+I will use the term compliance for this.

-Probably the best way to envision the relationship of string tension and compliance in the context of musical instrument strings is to consider a schematic representation of a string stretched between nut and bridge.
+Probably the best way to envision the relationship of string tension and longitudinal stiffness in the context of musical instrument strings is to consider a schematic representation of a string stretched between nut and bridge.

 While on the subject, all instruments without locking nuts present a sizable extra length of string between the nut and the tuning peg or post, at least for some strings.
 Consider just for example the Fender electric guitar.
 The extra length of string between the nut and the low E string is pretty small, but the extra length between the nut and the high E string is quite large.